arkon108/getting-clojure/readme.md

 (ns read-authors
   (:import java.io.File))

-;; once imported, we can refer to  the class without it's package name
+;; once imported, we can refer to  the class without its package name

 (def author (File. "authors.txt"))
 ```